FenrisRobo/inkling50/DESIGN.md

 ## <a name="notepad"></a>Notepad - notepad.py (tkinter)

 Notepad uses the framework tkinter to implement basic word-processing functionalities and an idle that expires if the user stops typing for more than 5 seconds.
 It works hand-in-hand with Timer to achieve our goal.
-For more details regarding timer.py and flow of communication, please refer to `Timer - timer.py` and `Communication Flow Between Timer & Notepad`, respectively.
+For more details regarding timer.py and flow of communication, please refer to [Timer - timer.py](#timer) and [Communication Flow Between Timer & Notepad](#communication), respectively.

 1. The tkinter framework displays differently on Windows and macOS.
 The `if sys.platform == "darwin":` block is used to ensure cross-compatibility.
 2. The `Notepad` class inherits from the `Tk` (tkinter) module and encapsulates all the components of the Notepad window.
 An object of the class `Notepad` is created by timer.py.